-New stuff doesn't get posted before publication because (quite rightly) journals like to publish fresh material; they don't want to stage a comedy show that's already been seen twice on telly.
+New stuff isn't posted here before publication because (quite rightly) journals like to publish fresh material.

-Poems here have either been published before and a year or so has elapsed, or they are play things that I'm not thinking of sending out.
+Poems here have either been published more than a year ago, or else they are play things that I'm not thinking of sending out.
 You can be the judge of which is which...

 Our Own Turf

 matted kitchen scourers.
 Tangle-maned

 mare and fell foal know their own land;